SudeeptoBose/Dogs-vs-Cats-Classifier/README.md

 It saves the processed data in pickle files.

-Those files and then used in training_modules.py.
+Those files are then used in training_modules.py.

 Depending on how the model is modified, the accuracy of the prediction model will change.